Edited by: Keri Stooksbury

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The Centurion Lounges by American Express are often said to be a favorite among travelers and these lounges are available in several airports throughout the United States.
+Centurion Lounges by American Express are often said to be a favorite among travelers and these lounges are available in several airports throughout the U.S.

-The Centurion Lounge in Las Vegas is no exception offering you the perfect experience with comfortable seating, a top-shelf far, and a delicious buffet to enjoy while you wait for your flight
+The Centurion Lounge in Las Vegas is no exception offering you the perfect experience with comfortable seating, a top-shelf bar, and a delicious buffet to enjoy while you wait for your flight

 Below, you’ll find what to expect when visiting the Centurion Lounge at LAS and if this lounge is worth the hype.

 Location of the Amex Centurion Lounge at LAS

 Typically, these gates usually are served by Air Canada, Hawaiian Airlines, United Airlines, American Airlines, Frontier Airlines, Sun Country Airlines, and Delta Air Lines.

 After you pass through the security checkpoint, navigate to the D Gates via the airport tram on the Blue Line.
 This 3-minute ride will take you from the main terminal entrance to D gates.

 Once you’ve arrived at the D Gates, you’ll find the entrance to the Centurion Lounge is directly across from D1.